What does volatility mean for my investments?

-You might have seen in the news that share markets are a bit on the volatile side at the moment.
-But what is volatility?
+You might occasionally hear the share market described as ‘volatile’.
+But what does that mean?
 Is it good?
 Is it bad?
 Is it in between?
-We thought we’d get into the details of what volatility is, and what it means for your investments.
+Let’s get into what volatility is, and what it means for your investments.

 What it says on the tin